undergrad-partner-school

 Student Organizations

+According to recently gathered data, there are 462 open-membership organizations at Georgia State University.
+This number includes sororities and fraternities.
 If you are interested in music, you can join the Georgia State University band or chorus.
-For students with a talent for acting, there is a drama club.
-Interested in media and communication?
+There is a drama club you can join if acting is something that interests you.
+You have a talent for media and communication?
 Georgia State University publishes its own newspaper and has its own radio station.

 Student Services

-This school has a health clinic with personal/psychological counseling.
-All in all, campus life at Georgia State University is rich and vibrant and provides everything most students need.
+All in all, campus life at Georgia State University is rich and vibrant and provides all you need for a comfortable stay.

 Career Services